-The annually reviewed Strategic Performance Plan (SPP)is now embedded in the culture of OCL and focuses on:
+The annually reviewed Strategic Aims is now embedded in the culture of OCL and focuses on:

 Our vision is to create an environment in which sport, active recreation and leisure are integrated into the lifestyle of all Oldham citizens, in order that community cohesion and health benefits are continually improving.

 Membership is open to anybody who is 16 or over, and who is employed by OCL (employee members) or who uses OCL facilities or has an interest in sport and leisure (community members).
-Young people who are under 16 but over 12 can become Associate members.
-They can join by filling in an application form and paying £1 for a share.
+Admission to become a shareholder is agreed through an approval process undertaken by the Board.

 Members can attend members meetings, receive information about OCL, vote in the election of Board Members, seek nomination for serving on the Board, and take part in the other member activities which OCL provides.

 OCL is committed to a number of things, for example carrying on its business for the benefit of the community, retaining (and not distributing) its profits, respecting the rights of people and openness in the way it conducts its affairs.